 The intercepts, but not the slopes, of weight-length relationships differed somewhat between sexes or among regions.
 Specifically, females weighed more than males of the same length only in the Eastern Michigan region and that females from Eastern Michigan and Southern Ontario were heavier than females of the same length in the other regions.
 This latter result suggests a west to east increased in body condition for female Kiyi.
 This result, coupled with the similar regional gradient for mean length-at-age, suggests that resources or habitat are favorable for Kiyi at the eastern end of Lake Superior.
 Our differences in weight-length relationships are somewhat different than that observed by Deason and Hile (1947) for Lake Michigan Kiyi who found greater differences among months and years than between sexes or locations.

 Our results show that most Kiyi are sexually mature by at least age 5 or approximately 180 mm.
 However, we collected too few young, small fish (due to sporadic year-classes) and too few immature fish to definitively address maturity schedules for Kiyi.
-This is similar to that reported for Lake Michigan populations based on scale ages (Prichard, 1931).
-Koelz (1929) smallest specimens (132-148 mm, standard length, 152-170 mm total length, based on conversion in Pratt and Chong, 2012) were mature.
-Like our collections, Deason and Hile (1947) collected few immature Kiyi.
-Their smallest mature female was 172 mm and mature male was 178 mm (THOUGH A LITTLE CONFUSING WHEN YOU READ THEIR SECOND MATURITY PARAGRAPH ON PAGE 133.
-OVERALL NEED TO CHECK TL v.
-SL v.
-FL, I MAY HAVE NOT ALWAYS SPECIFIED).
-More noteworthy may be Deason and Hile’s (1947) observation of immature individuals 241-312 mm in length which they interpreted as mature fish that may not spawn each year.
-The largest immature fish that we observed was a 207 mm male.
-The single immature female we observed was 125 mm.
-We collected too few immature individuals to speculate if Kiyi spawn each year.Smaller, younger Kiyi than what we observed in our samples should be collected in years when they are present to better determine patterns of maturity relative to the age and size of Kiyi.
+Smaller, younger Kiyi than what we observed in our samples should be collected in years when they are present to better determine patterns of maturity relative to the age and size of Kiyi.
 Further examination of the maturity stage of Kiyi is warranted because Deason and Hile (1947) observed immature Kiyi between 241 and 312 mm in length even though fish as small as 172 mm were mature.
 They interpreted this observation as suggesting that mature Kiyi may not spawn each year.
 We are not aware of other reports of skipped spawning years for coregonids from the Great Lakes, though skipped spawning has been observed in anadromous Cisco in James and Hudson Bays, Canada (Morin et al., 1982; Lambert and Dodson, 1990) and in Cisco and Lake Whitefish in Great Slave and Great Bear Lakes, Canada (Kennedy, 1949, 1953).

 Conclusions